diegobrsantosdev/api_accessory_obligations/README.md

-🧾 API - Accessory Obligations
+🧾 API - Accessory Obligations [UNDER DEVELOPMENT]

 ## About
 An API developed with FastAPI (Python) designed to manage ancillary obligations for companies.
 This project is under development.